-- CANCELLED - if you decide not to reorder, or don't agree on terms with the vendor, you . can cancel a PO.
+CANCELLED - If you decide not to reorder, or don't agree on terms with the vendor, you can cancel a PO.

 To update a purchase order, follow these steps.

-- From the Purchase Orders table you can filter POs by Status.
+From the Purchase Orders table you can filter POs by Status.

-- To update from DRAFT status click on the PO and click MARK SUBMITTED.
+To update from DRAFT status click on the PO and click MARK SUBMITTED.

-- Once your vendor accepts your PO, click MARK ACCEPTED.
+Once your vendor accepts your PO, click MARK ACCEPTED.

-- To cancel a PO, click CANCEL.
+To cancel a PO, click CANCEL.

-How do Purchase Orders and Inbound Shipments interact?
+Q: How do Purchase Orders and Inbound Shipments interact?

-How should I receive inventory if I'm using an inventory integration?
+Q: How should I receive inventory if I'm using an inventory integration?

-The inventory integration will overwrite the inventory in Zentail, so while you should mark the shipment received in Zentail, be sure to also add inventory to your inventory integration since that will be treated as the source of truth.
+A: The inventory integration will overwrite the inventory in Zentail, so while you should mark the shipment received in Zentail, be sure to also add inventory to your inventory integration since that will be treated as the source of truth.

-If your inventory system also automatically creates inbound shipments in Zentail (SkuVault), our recommend workflow is to still receive inventory in SkuVault (since that will be sent to Zentail).
+If your inventory system also automatically creates inbound shipments in Zentail (SkuVault), our recommended workflow is to still receive inventory in SkuVault (since that will be sent to Zentail).
 The difference will be that if you've also created an inbound shipment in SkuVault to either mark received or cancel the inbound shipment in Zentail that was created when the PO was marked as Accepted.
 This way there won't be an open / pending inbound shipment throwing off any reorder forecasting.